Cradle Mountain Walk with Ric Charlesworth

 He is the author of 5 books on coaching and team management.

-Cradle Mountain Huts Walk with Ric Charlesworth (6-days)
+Cradle Mountain Signature Walk with Ric Charlesworth (6-days)

 Tasmania’s Overland Track is famous the world over and our signature trip is the way to experience it in classic style.
 Across six days, our most popular Overland experience completes the full journey from World Heritage-listed Cradle Mountain to Lake St Clair.